edin-dal/structtensor/README.md

 A:D(i) := (0 <= i) * (i < N)
 ```

+This way, first, the diagonal of matrix `B` is compressed in a dense vector `B2`.
+Then, the computation uses the dense vector `B2` to perform the multiplication.

 ### Generating C++ Code

 To generate code for one of the existing `.stur` codes in the `examples/` directory, use the following command: